bretth/woven/docs/main050.rst

     Starting with a sqlite3 database is actually a pretty good idea.
 It's easy to load up to production, performs well for sites that are mostly reads, and if you like you can dump the database and load it into postgresql or mysql when you need *write* scalability or the extra features of an enterprise database.

 Follow the usual django instructions for enabling admin for your site and then run ``python manage.py syncdb``.
-Make sure you can login to your default admin site, and if everything is alright it is time to do your first deployment.
+Make sure you can login to your default admin site using ``python manage.py runserver``, and if everything is alright it is time to do your first deployment.

 .. code-block:: bash